Today, I’m sharing the truth about milk.

 Milk is a well-marketed, slightly acidic, phlegm-producing beverage.

-The dairy industry has done a phenomenal job marketing cow’s milk as an essential part of a healthy diet, but what does the latest research show?
+The dairy industry has done a phenomenal job marketing cow’s milk as an essential part of a healthy diet, but what does the research show?

-Listen up ladies and gentlemen; once breastfeeding comes to an end, consumption of milk should as well.
+Once breastfeeding comes to an end, consumption of milk should as well.

-If you’re a dedicated milk-drinker, you’re probably asking “How does a person who doesn’t drink milk get enough calcium?”
+If you’re a dedicated milk-drinker, you’re probably asking “how does a person who doesn’t drink milk get enough calcium?”

-I will also be debunking the common belief that “Milk Does a Body Good.”
+Let’s debunk the common belief that “Milk Does a Body Good.”

 Human Survival Depends On pH